colinochieng/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C - Functions and Nested Loops
 Nested while loops
 C - Functions
-Learning to Program in C (Part 06) (stop at 14:00) What is the purpose of a function prototype?
+Learning to Program in C
+What is the purpose of a function prototype?
 C - Header Files